 Advanced study of the evolution of life on earth.
 Topics will include evolution at the molecular through population levels, human evolution, and the history of evolutionary thought.
-Prerequisites or corequisites: Junior or senior standing, BIOL 1501, 1502, and 1503.
+Prerequisite or corequisite: Junior or senior standing, BIOL 1501, 1502, and 1503.

 BIOL 4101 BIOLOGY SEMINAR